mantidproject/reports/DevelopmentSetup.md

 * Ensure you are connected to the VPN if you're off-site
 * Open the `docker-users` group and add your normal ID (i.e. not the administrator account)
 * Log off / in with that account

+**Windows WSL2**: Docker Desktop will prompt for installation of WSL2.
+Follow the link and restart your machine to complete installation.

 Once installed, start the desktop application from either Spotlight search (macOS) or Start menu (Windows).